 - In Farley Mowat's The Dog Who Wouldn't Be, the protagonist looses his dog Mutt in the house of a Crazy Cat Lady Old Maid at night.
 He notes that the screaming from within was something "a pack of Sabines, in full cry, could scarcely have bettered" but that it had a certain hopeful, yearning note to it, too.

 - After her Arranged Marriage, Siri in Warbreaker is expected every night to prostrate herself naked before the God King and wait until he effectively rapes her.
-After several nights of waiting and him doing nothing more than watch her, Siri feels a little indignant at his disinterest.
+After several nights of waiting and him doing nothing more than watch her (as it turns out, he is so innocent and naive that he doesn't even know what sex is), Siri feels a little indignant at his disinterest.
 She does recognise the flawed logic though.

-- Gone with the Wind: In the book version, during the siege of Atlanta, Scarlett expresses her fear of the Yankees to Rhett, who guesses she's talking about rape, and laughs at her.
-He tells her the Yankees aren't fiends and mocks at the way delicately nurtured and pure-minded Southern ladies think.
-Scarlett is embarrassed because she knows he's right—lately, all the women in town had been scaring each other with horrible stories about Yankee soldiers raping defenseless Southern women.
+- Gone with the Wind: In the book version, during the siege of Atlanta, Scarlett expresses her fear of the Yankees to Rhett, who guesses that she's talking about rape and laughs at her.
+He tells her the Yankees aren't fiends and mocks the way delicately nurtured and pure-minded Southern ladies think.
+Scarlett is embarrassed because she knows he's right — lately, all the women in town had been scaring each other with horrible stories about Yankee soldiers raping defenseless Southern women.
 Of course, their relationship being what it is, she doesn't admit to him that he's right.

-- Hostile Takeover (Shwartz): CC grumpily (and drunkenly) ponders the fact that Space Marine Marc Davidoff had failed to make any inappropriate advances toward her, despite their ongoing, unacknowledged UST.
+- Hostile Takeover (Shwartz): CC grumpily (and drunkenly) ponders the fact that Space Marine Marc Davidoff has failed to make any inappropriate advances toward her, despite their ongoing, unacknowledged UST.

 - The orb of Xaraz, second novel in Le Donjon de Naheulbeuk verse, has the whole party hiding into the "filles pompoms" (ridiculous word-for-word translation of "pompom girl") locker room.
 The girls are really offended not to get raped.